swent-epfl/public/README.md

 However, if _Project<sub>indiv</sub>_ &lt; 4, then the course grade = 90% _Project<sub>indiv</sub>_ + 10% _Bootcamp_.

-Late submissions will be penalized 2% per hour of lateness (e.g., a 1-day late submsision will carry a ~50% penalty).
+Late submissions will be penalized 2% per hour of lateness (e.g., a 1-day late submission will carry a ~50% penalty).
 Early submissions are encouraged but cannot receive bonus points, as per EPFL policy.

 ## Workload